hoangmatthew1999/would-you-rather/README.md

 2.  run <code>npm install</code> to download all dependencies to your machine.
 3.  run <code>npm start</code> to start development server and the app should open in a browser.
 If not, you can navigate to <code>localhost:3000</code> and the App should appear.

-**Note to user: If you are not a Udacity grader you unfortunately can't play with the App ☹️**
+**Note to user: If you are not a Udacity grader you unfortunately can't play with the deployed App ☹️**